 Participated in the development of new learning activities or resources.

 When providing evidence for A5, an AFHEA should focus on how their professional development activities have led to positive outcomes for learners.
 This might include discussing how they adjusted their resources or approaches following professional development, or how their enhanced understanding of learning and teaching has resulted in more effective learning experiences for their students

-;